coq/coq/doc/sphinx/addendum/implicit-coercions.rst

   Declares the construction denoted by `qualid` as a coercion between the two given classes.

-  .. exn:: @qualid not declared
+  .. exn:: @qualid not declared.
-  .. exn:: @qualid is already a coercion
+  .. exn:: @qualid is already a coercion.
-  .. exn:: Funclass cannot be a source class
+  .. exn:: Funclass cannot be a source class.
-  .. exn:: @qualid is not a function
+  .. exn:: @qualid is not a function.
-  .. exn:: Cannot find the source class of @qualid
+  .. exn:: Cannot find the source class of @qualid.
-  .. exn:: Cannot recognize @class as a source class of @qualid
+  .. exn:: Cannot recognize @class as a source class of @qualid.
-  .. exn:: @qualid does not respect the uniform inheritance condition
+  .. exn:: @qualid does not respect the uniform inheritance condition.
   .. exn:: Found target class ... instead of ...

-  .. warn:: Ambiguous path
+  .. warn:: Ambiguous path.

     When the coercion `qualid` is added to the inheritance graph, non valid coercion paths are ignored; they are signaled by a warning